Krystina Murray ❘

 If the overwhelming presence of illicit drugs wasn’t enough, more children every year are born with neonatal abstinence syndrome (NAS).
 These are children born with symptoms of withdrawal, particularly opioid withdrawal, from their mother’s using drugs while they were pregnant.
-In 2016, three in every 1,000 infants were born with NAS.
-That is three in every 1,000 infants who will spend an extra 10 days in the hospital and cost nearly $30,000 more than a child born without NAS.

 You have options.
 Talk about them with a treatment provider today.

 Recovering from addiction can be a strenuous process.
 If someone recovering also lives in a destructive environment, like many parts of Chicago, it can make their process even more difficult.
 No doubt, finding a clinic that can help them detox, recover, and stay sober is invaluable.
-If you or someone you know are battling addiction, treatment options are available.
+If you or someone you know is battling addiction, treatment options are available.
 For more information, contact a treatment provider today.